Corneal Abrasions: How To Treat a Scratched Eye

 Corneal abrasion treatments

 Treatment for a corneal abrasion depends on the severity of the wound and the cause.
 Minor abrasions sometimes can be treated with non-preserved lubricating drops to keep your eye moist and comfortable while your eye's natural healing process takes place.

-As a precaution, even superficial abrasions sometimes are also treated with antibiotic eye drops to prevent infection during healing.
-Superficial corneal abrasions tend to heal quickly, usually within two or three days.
+As a precaution, even superficial abrasions sometimes are treated with antibiotic eye drops to prevent infection during healing.
+Superficial corneal abrasions tend to heal quickly — usually within two or three days.

-But other corneal abrasions may require an antibiotic ointment that stays on the eye longer, a steroid to decrease inflammation and scarring, and something to relieve pain and light sensitivity.
+Some corneal abrasions may require an antibiotic ointment that stays on the eye longer, a steroid to decrease inflammation, and something to relieve pain and light sensitivity.
 Large, deep corneal abrasions take longer to heal and can cause a permanent scar that might affect vision.

 In some cases, scratched corneas are treated with what's known as a bandage contact lens.
 When used with prescription eye drops, these special lenses provide pain relief and sometimes can speed healing.